node-saml/passport-saml/README.md

 ...
 ```

-To sign them you need to provide a private key in the PEM format via the `privateCert` configuration key.
+To sign them you need to provide a private key in the PEM format via the `privateKey` configuration key.

-Formats supported for `privateCert` field are,
+Formats supported for `privateKey` field are,

 1. Well formatted PEM: